What to Expect

 What is an exhibit?

 Exhibits are documents you want the judge to read before making a decision.
-In the prehearing conference the judge will tell you when your exhibits are due.
-It is important to give all the exhibits to the judge and HCA before the due date.
+It is important to give all the exhibits to the judge and the other party by the deadline.
 If you do not, your exhibits might not be considered.

 What is testimony?

-Testimony is a statement given under oath.
-An oath means that the speaker promises to tell the truth.
+Testimony is a statement given under oath after the judge swears in each participant.
+An oath means the speaker promises to tell the truth.
 This is the part of the hearing where each person gets to explain their side of the case.
 The judge may stop or limit testimony if it is unnecessary.

 Do not interrupt another person during their time to speak.
 The judge will allow you a chance to respond to the other person’s statements.